 Testing for possible opioid abuse involves samples of a person’s urine, blood, saliva, and sometimes even hair and sweat.
-Opioid testing is a more specific type of drug test, as it also checks for the presence of opioid metabolites in the testing sample.
+Opioid testing is a more specific type of drug test, as it checks for opioid metabolites in the testing sample.</>

-Heroin detox is also quite difficult as the withdrawal symptoms of heroin addiction are quite severe.
+Heroin detox is also quite difficult, as the withdrawal symptoms of heroin addiction are quite severe.
 Once the patients are out of the induced stupor from prolonged use of heroin due to initial detox, they immediately seek it out once more.

 The severe withdrawal symptoms are not usually expected to subside until after a full week.
 This is when depression, anxiety, and fatigue set in.

-Considering just how severe the withdrawal symptoms are, it shows how dependent the body is on heroin, and how close it is to shutting down permanently.
+Considering just how severe the withdrawal symptoms are, it shows how dependent the body is on heroin and how close it is to shutting down permanently.
 This is why it is essential to undergo detox at the soonest opportunity.